Where did the name “Laughing Squid” come from?

-In 1995 I was working on my first documentary Alonso G. Smith, A Half Century of Social Surrealism, which was about the San Francisco Bay Area surrealist Alonso G. Smith.
-I wanted to create a film production company to release and distribute the documentary and this company needed a name.
+In 1995 I was working on my first documentary Alonso G. Smith, A Half Century of Social Surrealism, a film about the San Francisco Bay Area surrealist Alonso G. Smith.
+I wanted to create a film production company to release and distribute the documentary, and this company needed a name.
 I didn’t want to go with obvious choices that included my name or even a reference to film and video.

 I needed something unique.
 Something that people would remember.

 While flying back to San Francisco on a cross-country flight in the Fall of 1995 I made it my goal to come up with a name before the plane landed.
 By the end of the flight Laughing Squid ended up at the top of the list.

 When I founded the company in November 1995, the full name was originally Laughing Squid Productions, but the “Productions” was later dropped to simplify things.